Dosage Form: tablet

 - Nonsteroidal anti-inflammatory drugs (NSAIDs) cause an increased risk of serious cardiovascular thrombotic events, including myocardial infarction and stroke, which can be fatal.
 This risk may occur early in treatment and may increase with duration of use (see WARNINGS and PRECAUTIONS).

-- Sulindac tablets are contraindicated for the treatment of peri-operative pain in the setting of coronary artery bypass graft (CABG) surgery (see WARNINGS).
+- Sulindac tablets are contraindicated in the setting of coronary artery bypass graft (CABG) surgery (see CONTRAINDICATIONS and WARNINGS).

 - NSAIDs cause an increased risk of serious gastrointestinal adverse events including bleeding, ulceration, and perforation of the stomach or intestines, which can be fatal.
 These events can occur at any time during use and without warning symptoms.
 Elderly patients are at greater risk for serious gastrointestinal events.
 (See WARNINGS.)